 Life revolves around a system of rewards and punishments.
-As children, we quickly learn that there are benefits to behaving, whereas being naughty can lead to unpleasantness.
+As children, we quickly learn that behaving is beneficial, whereas being naughty can lead to unpleasantness.
 In school, we know we are more likely to get good grades if we study.
 In our career, hard work can lead to a promotion, while slacking off is a quick way to get fired.
 So it’s only natural to think that God deals with us in the same way.
 But our Creator is not like humans – he operates on a whole different level.
 The Bible is clear that we can never earn our salvation no matter how hard we try, which leads to two crucial questions: Why is that?
 And how, then, can we be saved?

 Even if God wanted to, he couldn’t have fellowship with imperfect beings; his nature won’t allow it.
-Just as it’s impossible for darkness and light to co-exist in the same place at the same time, so God can’t have anything to do with evil.
+Just as it’s impossible for darkness and light to co-exist in the same place simultaneously, God can’t have anything to do with evil.
 (2) If we tried to approach him, his holiness would burn us up, as surely as the heat of the sun would annihilate us if we got too close.
 (3)

-The problem with perfection is that once it’s ruined, it can never be restored.
+The problem with perfection is that it can never be restored once it’s ruined.
 Let’s say I wanted to paint my room white, but I accidentally poured some red dye into the white paint – it would now be useless.
 Adding white color to my lovely shade of pink won’t make it white again, just lighter.
 In the same way, doing good works won’t ever take away the stain of sin.
-No matter how many good deeds we perform, we can never attain perfection.
+We can never attain perfection no matter how many good deeds we perform.
 It’s like adding some light paint to a can of black in the hopes of making it completely white.
 Not going to happen.